MicrosoftDocs/memdocs/autopilot/windows-autopilot-hybrid.md

 - SonicWall (Win32 client)
 - FortiClient VPN (Win32 client)

+When using VPNs, select **Yes** for the **Skip AD connectivity check** option in the Windows Autopilot deployment profile.
+Always-On VPNs shouldn't require this option since it connects automatically.

 > [!NOTE]
 >
-> This list of VPN clients isn't a comprehensive list of all VPN clients that work with Autopilot.
-Contact the respective VPN vendor regarding compatibility and supportability with Autopilot or regarding any issues with using a VPN solution with Autopilot.
+> This list of VPN clients isn't a comprehensive list of all VPN clients that work with Windows Autopilot.
+Contact the respective VPN vendor regarding compatibility and supportability with Windows Autopilot or regarding any issues with using a VPN solution with Windows Autopilot.

-### Not supported VPN clients
+### Unsupported VPN clients

-The following VPN solutions are known not to work with Autopilot and therefore aren't supported for use with Autopilot:
+The following VPN solutions are **known** not to work with Windows Autopilot and therefore aren't supported for use with Windows Autopilot:

 - UWP-based VPN plug-ins
 - Anything that requires a user cert